xiaojun-wu/CISC4900-Project/README.md

 #### V0.3.1(12/03/2019)
 This update is the report of trial background subtraction of images.
 I choose 63 photos as the dataset, these photos have similar background.
 First, I chose MOG2 algorithm(Gaussian Mixture-based Background/Foreground Segmentation Algorithm) to do the background subtraction, but the result doesn't looks good because the lighting changes affect the resuls.
-Then I tried to used histogram equalization and CLAHE(Contrast Limited Adaptive Histogram Equalization) methodS to eliminate the lighting changes effect, the result still not be satisfied.
+Then I tried to used histogram equalization and CLAHE(Contrast Limited Adaptive Histogram Equalization) methods to eliminate the lighting changes effect, the result still not be satisfied.
 I let google vision API to detect the MOG2's ouput images(foreground imamges).
 The result even worse than the original image's result.
 ```
 Original images F1 measure result of Google cloudVision Label detect API:
 TP is:  1.2000000000000002